Keeping His Name Holy – Yahweh

 “What is the Name’s mystery?
 First, it has no vowels.
 Without vowels it is impossible to pronounce a word.
 But YHWH also has no real consonants!
 Y, H and W really are blowing sounds, rushings of air through the mouth.
 The point is one of elusiveness or abstraction.
 The Name of God is so subtle it could slip away from you.
 YHWH is not a God you can grab hold of and be sure you’ve got it in your mental grasp.”
 (Rabbi Arthur Green, These Are the Words: A Vocabulary of Jewish Spiritual Life).

 YHWH, or Yahweh, so basic, so mysterious, so elusive.
 A personal Name, yet somehow impersonal.
-It is God’s self-revealed Name, alluding to His uncreated existence, His eternal Personhood, His quality of Being, His basic self-sufficiency.
-It is perhaps a spiritual version of an “act of being” verb.
-Yahweh, faithfully relational, a keeper of covenants, unchangeable complete, infinite and everlasting.
+It is God’s self-revealed Name, alluding to His uncreated existence, His eternal Personhood, His quality of Being, His basic self-sufficiency and self-existence.
+It is perhaps somehow a spiritual version of an “act of being” verb.
+Yahweh, intimately relational, a keeper of covenants, unchangeably complete, infinite and everlasting.
 God is the LORD, He will not give His glory to another.
 Yahweh, set apart from everything else in His holiness.
+As one scholar put it, “The whole content of biblical history is a commentary on the meaning of this Name.”

 The Great I AM revelation seems to leave a lot of blanks.
 I AM… what, exactly?
 If there was any doubt as to His character and self-description when using that Name, God certainly cleared a lot of that up in His amazing self-revelation in Exodus 34: “And Yahweh descended in a cloud, and stood with Moses and pronounced the Name Yahweh.
 Then Yahweh passed before Moses and called out, ‘Yahweh, Yahweh, God of tenderness and compassion, slow to anger, rich in faithful love and constancy, maintaining His mercy to thousands, forgiving fault, crime and sin…” (Exodus 34:5-7, NJB).